GroveIntel/GIB-Patnership/README.md

 # GIB Partnership Service

-Backend service and admin UI for the Grove Intelligence Bureau (GIB) Partner Program.
+This repo contains the backend service and internal admin UI I use to run the Grove Intelligence Bureau (GIB) Partner Program.

-This app handles:
+With this app I can:

-- Public partner landing page (`/partners`)
+- Expose a public partner landing page (`/partners`).
-- Partner application form (`/partners/apply`)
-- Admin dashboard for reviewing applications and logs (`/partners/admin`)
-- Integration with MailerLite (via the main `groveintel.com` landing waitlist endpoint)
-- Integration with Tapfiliate for creating/attaching affiliates on approval
+- Collect partner applications (`/partners/apply`).
-- Postgres persistence for applications and admin logs
+- Review and manage applications in a secure admin dashboard (`/partners/admin`).
+- Sync approved partners into Tapfiliate as affiliates.
+- Keep an audit log of what happened (and who did what) in Postgres.

-## 1. Tech Stack
+## 1. Tech stack

+I kept the stack intentionally simple and lightweight:

-- Node.js + Express
+- Node.js + Express for the API and server-side logic.
-- PostgreSQL
+- PostgreSQL for durable storage.
-- Vanilla HTML/CSS/JS (served from `public/`)
+- Vanilla HTML/CSS/JS in `public/` for the three front-end pages.
-- Tapfiliate REST API
+- Tapfiliate REST API for affiliate management.
-- MailerLite (indirectly via `LANDING_WAITLIST_URL`)
+- MailerLite (indirectly via `LANDING_WAITLIST_URL`) for mailing list onboarding.

-## 2. Important Files & Folders
+## 2. Important files & folders

+Here are the key pieces I actually care about when I come back to this project:

-- `server.js` – Express app, API routes, Tapfiliate sync logic.
+- `server.js` – Express app, API routes, Tapfiliate sync logic, admin auth.
 - `public/partners.html` – Public partner landing page.
 - `public/partners-apply.html` – Partner application form.
 - `public/partners-admin.html` – Admin dashboard.